AI meeting transcription: How it works and which tools lead in 2026

 - Bot-based capture: An external participant joins the video link, announces the recording, processes audio on a cloud server, and stores the resulting file.

-The architectural difference creates entirely different user experiences, particularly in high-trust conversations where participant candor depends on discretion.
+The architectural difference creates entirely different user experiences, particularly in setup, platform coverage, and what happens to the audio afterwards.

 Behind the scenes of AI meeting transcription